MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Identity Models](/microsoft-365/enterprise/deploy-identity-solution-identity-model)

-Microsoft 365 uses Azure Active Directory (Azure AD), a cloud-based user identity and authentication service that is included with your Microsoft 365 subscription, to manage identities and authentication for Microsoft 365.
+Microsoft 365 uses Microsoft Entra ID, a cloud-based user identity and authentication service that is included with your Microsoft 365 subscription, to manage identities and authentication for Microsoft 365.
 Getting your identity infrastructure configured correctly is vital to managing Microsoft 365 user access and permissions for your organization.

 ### [Information Barriers](/microsoft-365/compliance/information-barriers)